-Mr. Lim attended all four (4) Board meetings held during the financial year ended 31 March 2022.
+Mr. Tan attended three (3) out of four (4) Board meetings held during the financial year ended 31 March 2023 since his appointment.

-David Tan Chin Wee (Alternate Non-Independent Non-Executive Director)
+David Tan Chin Wee (Alternate Director, Non-Independent Non-Executive)

-Male, aged 30, Malaysian, is a Non-Independent Non-Executive Director of the Company.
-Mr. Tan is the Alternate Director to his father, Dato'Sri Tan Thian Poh who is the Non-Independent Non-Executive Chairman of the Company.
+Male, aged 31, Malaysian, is a Non-Independent Non-Executive Director of the Company.
+Mr. Tan is the Alternate Director to his father, Dato'Sri Tan Thian Poh who is the Chairman of the Company.

 Mr. Tan was appointed on 30 April 2018.
 He graduated from the City University, London, United Kingdom, with a Bachelor's degree in Actuarial Science and a Master's degree in Finance from the Cass Business School, United Kingdom.
 Mr. Tan does not hold directorships in other public companies.
 Mr. Tan has no conflict of interest with the Company and neither has he been convicted of any offence within the past five (5) years other than traffic offences, if any, as well as any public sanction or penalty imposed by the relevant regulatory bodies.

-Lee Yean Fung (Group Chief Operating Officer)
+Lee Yean Fung (Group Chief Executive Officer)

-Female, aged 52, Malaysian, joined the Group in October 1997 as Marketing Executive and was promoted to various leadership roles throughout the years.
+Female, aged 53, Malaysian, joined the Group in October 1997 as Marketing Executive and was promoted to various leadership roles throughout the years.
 She was appointed as the Chief Executive Officer of B.U.M.
 Marketing (Malaysia) Sdn Bhd in 2013, before assuming her current role in November 2014.
 Ms. Lee was appointed as the Group Chief Executive Officer under the principal subsidiary companies, namely, Anakku Sdn.
 Bhd. and Audrey Sdn.
 Bhd. on 1 April 2022 as successor to Mr. Cheah Yong Hock, who has retired.